 Weather conditions were rainy at the time but it is unclear if that contributed to the fatal collision.
 The driver of the vehicle stayed at the scene and cooperated with investigators.

 Bystanders initially performed CPR on the young boy before first responders arrived and took over.
-Trejo was unfortunately pronounced dead at the scene.
+Unfortunately, responders pronounced Trejo dead at the scene.

 Police are still investigating factors that may have contributed to the deadly crash, including distracted driving.
 Trejo’s family has since set up a GoFundMe to raise money for his funeral costs.